Leka10/KP/README.md

-# Swagger Petstore Automation Tests
+# KP Automation Tests

 ## Setup

 1. Ensure you have Java and Maven installed on your local machine.
-2. Clone this repository.
-3. Navigate to the project directory.
+2. Put your webdriver in C:/drivers/

 ## Install Dependencies